 Another reason is the need for interpretability and compatibility of coding practices among the different facilities and units of the healthcare industry for enhanced performance (Sheth, 2024).
 When coding systems are standardized, it is easier to attend to the issue of consistency and accuracy as well as between organizations, geographical locations, and different departments.
-Second, through standardized coding systems, the processes of care integration are improved, and the fragmentation of healthcare delivery systems is minimized due to improved capability for sharing and compiling data from various organizations involved in treatment.
+Second, through standardized coding systems is minimized due to improved capability for sharing and compiling data from various organizations involved in treatment.